Design Science

 Best for

-• Medical device manufacturers seeking to improve product safety and usability
+• Medical device manufacturers seeking to enhance product safety and usability.

-• Organizations needing to meet regulatory human factors requirements
+• Organizations needing to meet regulatory requirements for human factors and usability.

 How engagement typically works